 Grade Variation Between Disciplines and As a Function of School Selectivity

 It is commonly said that there is more grade inflation in the sciences than in the humanities.
 This isn't exactly correct.
-What is true is that both the humanities and the sciences have witnessed rising grades since the 1960s, but it appears that the starting points for the rise were different.
-Below is an effort to examine grade differences over time between the humanities and the sciences.
-More data (in aggregate form) can be found in our paper published in 2010.
-The magnitude of the gap seems to have stayed fairly steady over the last 40 years.
-What has likely changed is not this grading differential, but students attitudes toward this grading differential.
-It used to be accepted with a shrug.
-My own personal observation is that students are so nervous about grades today - paradoxically this nervousness seems to increase with increased grade inflation - that the shrug has turned into a panic.
+What is true is that both the humanities and the sciences have witnessed rising grades since the 1960s, but the starting points for the rise were different.
+Below are data from our paper published in 2010.
+The gray dots represent GPA differences between major disciplines at individual schools.
+The colored lines indicate averages.
+The grading differential between the sciences and humanities has been present for over five decades.
 For those interested in such things, those in the social sciences - like true politicians - tend to grade between the extremes of the humanities and natural sciences.

-It is also commonly said that grade inflation is by far the worst in Ivy League schools.
-This isn't exactly correct, either.
-It's beyond the scope of this web post to examine this issue except to note that while grades are rising for all schools, the average GPA of a school has been strongly dependent on its selectivity since the 1980s.
-Highly selective schools had an average GPA of 3.43 if they were private and 3.22 if they were public as of 2006.
-Schools with average selectivity had a GPA of 3.11 if they were private and 2.98 if they were public.
+It is said that grade inflation is by far the worst in Ivy League schools.
+This isn't exactly correct.
+We discuss this issue at length in our 2010 and 2012 research papers.
+Grades are rising for all schools and the average GPA of a school has been strongly dependent on its selectivity since the 1980s.

 Attempts to Relate Recent Grade inflation to Improved Student Quality and Other Factors

-Some administrators and professors have tried to ascribe much of the increase in GPA since the mid-1980s to improvements in student quality.
+Some administrators and professors have tried to ascribe much of the increase in GPA in the consumer era to improvements in student quality.
 Almost all of these statements linking GPA to the presence of better students have been qualitative in nature.
 But there have been some attempts, notably at Duke, Texas and Wisconsin, to quantify this relationship using increases in SAT or ACT as a surrogate for increases in student quality.

 At both Texas and Duke, GPA increases of about 0.25 were coincident with mean SAT increases (Math and Verbal combined) in the student population of about 50 points.
 At Wisconsin, ACT increases of 2 points (the equivalent to an SAT increase of about 70 points) were coincident with a GPA rise of 0.21.
 The above mentioned studies indicate that student quality increases cannot account for the magnitude of grade inflation observed.
 The bulk of grade inflation at these institutions is due to other factors.

-While local increases in student quality may account for part of the grade inflation at some institutions, the national trend cannot be explained by this influence.
-There is no evidence that students have improved in quality nationwide since the mid-1980s.
+While local increases in student quality may account for part of the grade rises seen at some institutions, the national trend cannot be explained by this influence.
+There is no evidence that students have improved in quality nationwide since the early1980s.